-Philip is an alumnus of University of Ghana Business School (UGBS) where he graduated with a B.Sc.
+Philip is an alumnus of the University of Ghana Business School (UGBS) where he graduated with a B.Sc.
 (Admin.)
 Accounting option.
-He is also a chartered accountant (a fellow of ACCA) and a graduate of University of Leicester and University of Salford with both MBA and LLM respectively.
+He is also a chartered accountant (a fellow of ACCA) and a graduate of the University of Leicester and University of Salford with both MBA and LLM respectively.

-Mr. Amoateng was the Managing Director of Airtel Rwanda, prior to this, he was the CEO for Tigo Rwanda from 2016 to 2018.
+Mr. Amoateng was the Managing Director of Airtel Rwanda, prior to this, he was the CEO of Tigo Rwanda from 2016 to 2018.